fidelity/kconnect/docs/book/src/commands/index.md

 ### SEE ALSO

+* [kconnect alias](alias.md)	 - Query and manipulate aliases for your connection history.
 * [kconnect configure](configure.md)	 - Set and view your default kconnect configuration.
 If no flags are supplied your config is displayed.
 * [kconnect ls](ls.md)	 - Query your connection history
 * [kconnect renew](renew.md)	 - Reconnect to last cluster